Military police vehicle: United Kingdom

 When in the field, members of the service police organisations use Land Rovers with typical police equipment and signs reading "MILITARY POLICE".
 When in garrison or on-shore, they use regular civilian-type patrol cars, but with appropriate RMP, RAFP or RNP markings.
 Special Investigation Branches may utilise unmarked patrol cars in their duties.

 A military police Land Rover of the UK.

 A Ford Transit (2000) of the service police of the UK.

 An Opel Vectra patrol car used by the Royal Military Police in Germany.

 A Royal Military Police Land Rover Defender.

-A Peugeot van of the Royal Navy Police.
+A Peugeot Jumper van of the Royal Navy Police.

 A Ford Focus Mk III of the Royal Air Force Police.

 Oceania

 Australia

 The Royal Australian Corps of Military Police is the branch of the Australian Army responsible for military police duties.
-The 1st Military Police Battalion are equipped with Mercedes G-Wagons with the letters “MP” painted on the side.
+The 1st Military Police Battalion is equipped with Mercedes G-Wagons with the letters “MP” painted on the side.
 The Joint Military Police Unit utilise white patrol vehicles with blue and white Sillitoe tartan markings and "Military Police" written in red.
 The Naval Police Coxswain Branch of the Royal Australian Navy and Royal Australian Air Force Police use similar patrol cars, with "Naval Police" and "Service Police" written instead of "Military Police," respectively.

-A 2005-2008 Toyota Hilux used by the Royal Australian Corps of Military Police.
+A 2005–2008 Toyota Hilux used by the Royal Australian Corps of Military Police.